Refugees surge into China as Myanmar ethnic border conflict escalates

 UNRESOLVED PEACE

-At around three in the morning on the day of the rebel raids, loud explosions and gunfire woke the Cao family, prompting them to flee at first light with few possessions.
+At around 3am on the day of the rebel raids, loud explosions and gunfire woke the Cao family, prompting them to flee at first light with few possessions.

 "I was scared," said Cao Junxiang, who fled in a convoy of four rudimentary, three-wheel farm lorries tethered to powerful motorcycles - joining a nearly 15-hour snaking exodus of jeeps, trucks, buses, carts and motorcycles bound for China.